Tomm0017/rsmod/README.md

     2. `@ScanPlugins`: this annotation allows our reflection logic to find any functions that should register plugins upon server launch.
     3. `fun register`: `fun` is a Kotlin keyword to define a function.
-    The use of `register` as the method name where plugins are registered is highly recommended and the convention should be followed for consistency.
+    The use of `register` as the method name where plugins are registered, is highly recommended and the convention should be followed for consistency.
     4. `r.bindCommand`: `r` is specified as a parameter on the method as a `PluginRepository`, which is where all plugins are registered to.